easherma/leaflet-geocoder/README.md

 ### Events

-The geocoder includes all of Leaflet's [events methods](http://leafletjs.com/reference.html#events) and adds additional events that you can subscribe to, so that you can customize what happens when users interact with the geocoder.
-When you instantiate a new geocoder, assign it to variable, as above, and then you can use the event methods to listen for the events that it's firing.
+The geocoder includes all of Leaflet's [events methods](http://leafletjs.com/reference.html#events) and adds additional events that you can subscribe to.
+These events allow you to customize what happens when users interact with the geocoder.
+When you instantiate a new geocoder and assign it to a variable (as described above), you can use the event methods to listen for the events that it's firing.
 For example:

 ```javascript
 geocoder.on('select', function (e) {